Navitas’ corporate responsibility strategy focuses on:

 To learn more, visit: Adara Group.

 Classroom of Home is a non-profit organisation providing access to quality education in developing countries.
-NET funding will go towards the Building for Education project in Cambodia, which supports children and youth in accessing education by building educational infrastructure.
+Funding from the NET in FY22 will go towards the eco-block building schools project in Indonesia.

 To learn more, visit : Classroom of Hope.